-Entry Requirements Academic Requirement Alevel AAA overall, to include: A in Chemistry A in Biology, Mathematics or Physics A in another subject General Studies and Critical Thinking are not accepted.
-International Baccalaureate (IB) Minimum 38 overall 6 in Chemistry at higher level 6 in Biology, Physics or Mathematics at higher level
+Entry Requirements Academic Requirement A level AAA overall, to include: A in Chemistry A in Biology, Mathematics or Physics A in another subject General Studies and Critical Thinking are not accepted.
+International Baccalaureate (IB) Minimum 38 overall

-Non-academic Requirements None English Language Requirement Higher requirement IELTS score of 7.0 overall (minimum 6.5 in all elements).
-Admissions Test/Interview There is no admissions test associated with entry to this programme and applicants will not normally be interviewed.
+6 in Chemistry at higher level 6 in Biology, Physics or Mathematics at higher level Non-academic Requirements None English Language Requirement Higher requirement Please check for other Accepted English Qualifications Admissions Test/Interview There is no admissions test associated with entry to this programme and applicants will not normally be interviewed.